riyachak004/ResearchSimulations/README.md

 # Biased Coin Toss Script <br>
 This script has three options.
+The goal of this script is for visualization of the outcome of a bias coin toss.
+Option 1 allows a user to define a biased coin and options 2 and 3 use beta distribution to model the uncertainty of a biased coin.

 ### Option 1: Visualize Normal Distribution using a Biased Coin <br>
 This option enables a user to define a biased coin and set the number of trials for flipping the coin.
 The result of this experiment is represented in a histogram saved as “coinToss{coinTossTotal}_{headBias}.png”.